Authors: Denise Mauzy and Haidee Bernstein, DaSy

 After using the assessment, Nick learned that members were frustrated by the old team process, with discussions being dominated by a few members.
 This resulted in a shift in focus from the data needs of the most vocal team members to a process where all members’ data needs were addressed.
 This helped facilitate a “team reset” and breathed new life and energy into the team.

 If you need assistance with building and supporting your program’s data culture, the DaSy Data Culture Toolkit is a robust resource with information, guidance, and templates to assist Part C and Part B 619 program staff with building effective data teams and supporting conditions for a culture of data use at the state and local levels.
-If you have any questions regarding data culture or the Data Culture Toolkit, please click here to contact DaSy who can provide you with technical assistance.
+If you have any questions regarding data culture or the Data Culture Toolkit, please contact DaSy for technical assistance.